ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 Some guidelines for the thin volume mesh controls:

  - Source and target face zonelets should not be the same.
- - The number of prism layers to be created between Source and Target must be greater than zero.
+ - The number of prism layers to be created between source and target must be greater than zero.
  - A Source face zonelet cannot be target later.
  - A source can only belong to two thin volume controls.
  - Always choose the one with most features as the source.